1990–91 Temple Owls men's basketball team

 The 1990–91 Temple Owls men's basketball team represented Temple University as a member of the Atlantic 10 Conference during the 1990–91 NCAA Division I men's basketball season.
 The team was led by head coach John Chaney and played their home games at McGonigle Hall.
 The Owls received an at-large bid to the NCAA tournament as No. 10 seed in the East region.
 Temple made a run to the Elite Eight before falling to North Carolina in the East regional final, 75–72.
 The team finished with a record of 24–10 (13–5 A-10).

-Players, coaches, and managers of team were honored in 2016 to commemorate the 25th anniversary of the 1990–91 season.
+Players, coaches, and managers of the team were honored in 2016 to commemorate the 25th anniversary of the 1990–91 season.